velartrill/velartrill.github.io/orig/kestrel.md

 I was in bed.
 I just woke up.

 How long was I out?
-I must have been medevac'd-- *hang on*.
+I must have been medevac'd--

+Wait.
+No.

 How much of that was a dream?